 In many cases, brain trauma does not show up on imaging, but it still impacts the cognitive ability of the victim.
 So, proving that these injuries occurred — and determining the appropriate settlement — is extremely difficult, especially when you’re up against a savvy insurance company.

-We recently won a brain injury lawsuit that involved a Georgia man who suffered a mild brain injury.
-If you’re an attorney who’s serving such a client, or if you’re the victim of a brain injury, then this case may provide some insight into how these types of lawsuits play out and how you can win them with the help of an experienced litigation team.
+Schneider Williamson recently successfully prosecuted a brain injury lawsuit that involved a Georgia man who suffered a mild brain injury.
+If you’re an attorney who’s serving such a client, or if you’re the victim of a brain injury due to no fault of your own, then this case may provide some insight into how these types of lawsuits play out and how you can win them with the help of an experienced team of Sandy Springs brain injury lawyers.

 About Schneider Williamson